Publish an app in Power BI

 For each audience group, grant access to either all people in your organization or specific users or groups.
 You can also expand the Advanced option to configure the following settings per audience group:

-Allow users to share the datasets in this app: This option gives app consumers permission to share the app and underlying datasets of the app audience.
+Allow users to share the datasets in this app: This option gives app consumers permission to share the underlying datasets of the app audience.

 Allow users to build content with the datasets in this app: This option lets your app consumers create their own reports and dashboards based on the app audience datasets.

-The advanced settings apply to all the audiences, including the workspace users.
-They can share the datasets and build content with the datasets in this app as long as they have at least the Contributor role in the workspace.
+- The advanced settings apply to all the audiences, including the workspace users.
+They can share the datasets and build content with the datasets in this app as long as they have at least a Viewer role in the workspace.
 See Roles in workspaces for more about roles.

 Publish the app